-JLC covering my time spent with Jersey Devils and Yestermorrow for Community Design-Build
+JLC, Jersey Devils, and Yestermorrow Community Design-Build

 For almost fifteen years now I've been - or was, it's changed a little up there now and I'm no longer a regular New England resident for the time being - a pretty regular visitor to Yestermorrow Design-Build School up in Warren, VT.